jslefche/sem_book/docs/07-Latent_variables.md

 We can solve the path coefficient $\gamma$ by knowing the regression coefficient (correlation) between the raw values of $x$ and $y$ and adjusting by the loading of $x$ on $\xi$.

-Let's return to our previous example and generate some data for $y$, then estimate the (standardized) coefficient, or correlation:
+Let's return to our previous example and generate some data for $y$, then estimate the standardized coefficient or correlation:

 ```r